mkaz/hastie/example/pages/templates/templates.md

 for available CSS stylesheets.

 Download a stylesheet and include it in your template CSS directory, also be sure to load the CSS file in your base.html.
+You will likely need to change the top level `highlite` class to `codehilite`